SpecialDude/matrixObj/README.md

- # matrixObj
+ # **matrixObj**

  A small simple matrix module for basic mathematical matrix operations.
-Create and make use of _Matrix objects_ in your python codes, perform operations like
+Create and make us of _Matrix objects_ in your python codes, perform operations like
  Matrix Addition, Subtration, Multiplication and Scalar Division and other operations like (transpose, co-factor, inverse, minor, determinant, adjoint and elementary operation).

 > ## Installation